Quiet Nights (Diana Krall album): Critical reception

 Quiet Nights received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 12 reviews.

 Jon Caramanica of The New York Times wrote, "The sound and style are the same as for The Look of Love, with Claus Ogerman's billowing strings and woodwinds conjuring a romantic atmosphere with film-noir overtones.
 Ms. Krall's supple keyboard solos trickle in and out of the orchestration like pianistic pillow talk.
 She has lowered her voice to a husky near-murmur, as though she were luxuriating in the afterglow of passion on tangled sheets.
 The forerunners for this excursion into soft-focus eroticism are the ballad albums of Peggy Lee and Julie London".

 Steve Greelee of The Boston Globe noted, "The line between dreamy and sleepy is a fine one, and many jazz singers have fallen on the wrong side of it when attempting bossa nova.
 Diana Krall, however, negotiates it skillfully on Quiet Nights, her first album of all bossas.
 It probably has a lot to do with her honeyed voice, her laid-back delivery, and her experience – she has 11 albums and 15 years of recording under her belt".

 Commercial performance

 Quiet Nights debuted at number three on the Canadian Albums Chart, selling 24,000 copies in its first week.
 Five weeks later, the album peaked at number two with 11,000 units sold.
-In the United States, it sold 104,000 copies to debut at number three on the Billboard 200 and at number one on the Top Jazz Albums, becoming Krall's ninth number-one album on the latter chart.
+In the United States, it sold 104,000 copies to debut at number three on the Billboard 200, becoming her highest charting album on the chart and at number one on the Top Jazz Albums, becoming Krall's ninth number-one album on the latter chart.

 In mainland Europe, the album reached the top spot in Hungary, Poland, and Portugal, and charted inside the top five in Austria, France, Greece, Norway, and Spain, as well as on the European Top 100 Albums chart.
 It also debuted on the New Zealand RIANZ chart at number two.
 In late 2009, Billboard ranked Quiet Nights at number 25 on the Top Jazz Albums decade-end chart of the 2000s.